burlacenko/burlacenko.github.io/BankApp/bank_client/README.md

 ### General Features:
 - [x] created `Statement` component and children to list all entries to the account
+- [x] removed Balance card, since this information will be inside Deposit, WithDraw and Statement
 - [x] created Account Statement card
 - [x] withdrawals are `red colored` and followed by "D" for Debit
 - [x] deposits are `blue colored` and followed by "C" for Credit
 - [x] created css file and additional styling
-- [x] emptying the input after submit
 - [x] `Enter Key` on deposit and withdraw triggers action
-- [x] removed Balance card, since this information will be inside Deposit, WithDraw and Statement
+- [x] deposits and withdrawls share a parent component that centralizes operation
+- [x] emptying the inputs at Create Account after submit
 - [x] emptying the input after SUCCESSFUL submit of deposit and withdraw
 - [x] emptying the input after SUCCESSFUL submit of Create Account and Login
-- [x] deposits and withdrawls share a parent component that centralizes operation
 - [x] prevent negative balance
 - [x] refactor from standalone into create-react-app